wp-plugins/wprecovery/readme.txt

 = Does it backups up both files and database =

-Yes, WPRecovery backs up both files and database.
+Yes, WPRecovery backs up both WordPress files and database.

 == Screenshots ==